dayanials/documentation/add-logo-classifieds-website.md

 </a>

 <br>
-Of course if your logo doesn't show up right away try deleting cache and browsing in private/incognito mode because your website might be cached on your browser.
+If your logo doesn't show up right away, try deleting cache and browsing in private/incognito mode because your website might be cached on your browser.

-When you want to **[design a logo](http://selfhosted.yclas.com/services/logo-for-your-site.html)** we can do that for you!
+If you want to **[design a logo](http://selfhosted.yclas.com/services/logo-for-your-site.html)**, we can do it for you!

 <br>
 **Related guides:**